Lingaro/magento2-module-style-guide/README.md

 The main component of Style Guide is section.
 Each section has a label and a PHTML template.
 Section may have a view model if needed.
 Section may be marked as removed to not show it on Style Guide page.

-Default sections are defined in `etc/frontend/di.xml` file as an argument of `Orba\StyleGuide\ViewModel\SectionBlocksProvider` type.
+Default sections are defined in `etc/frontend/di.xml` file as an argument of `Lingaro\StyleGuide\ViewModel\SectionBlocksProvider` type.

 ### 3.1.
 Layouts